manifold-systems/manifold/manifold-deps-parent/manifold-ext/composition.md

 >_work in progress_

 This is an informal design proposal to add comprehensive language support for interface composition via the manifold project.
 I'm mostly using this as a place to collect and refine my thoughts, so I can decide whether this is a good idea.
-Writing stuff down has a way of providing more clarity to my tired brain.
-But if you are not me, and you've stumbled on this, perhaps you have something to say?
-Feel free to comment on the [feature request](https://github.com/manifold-systems/manifold/issues/413).
+But feel free to comment on the [feature request](https://github.com/manifold-systems/manifold/issues/413).

 ## Rationale